+The Federal Act on Copyright and Related Rights ("CopA") gives - in a non-exhaustive list - examples of works that could qualify for copyright protection (in so far as they are intellectual creations with an individual character [see question 1.1]).
+These are in particular:

-The Federal Act on Copyright and Related Rights ("CopA") provides a non-exhaustive catalogue of what are considered to be protected works.
-In particular, they include: literary, scientific and other linguistic works; musical works and other acoustic works; works of art, in particular paintings, sculptures and graphic works; works with scientific or technical content such as drawings, plans, maps or three-dimensional representations; works of architecture; works of applied art; photographic, cinematographic and other visual or audio-visual works; choreographic works and works of mime; and computer programs.
-Drafts, titles and parts of works, insofar as they are intellectual creations with an individual character, are also protected.
+- literary, scientific and other linguistic works; - musical works and other acoustic works; - works of art, in particular paintings, sculptures and graphic works; - works with scientific or technical content such as drawings, plans, maps or three-dimensional representations; - works of architecture; - works of applied art; - photographic, cinematographic and other visual or audiovisual works, photographic depictions and depictions of three-dimensional objects produced by a process similar to that of photography are considered works, even if they do not have individual character; - choreographic works and works of mime; - computer programs; and - drafts, titles and parts of works, insofar as they are intellectual creations with an individual character.